C++ Structs - C++ Programming Tutorial

 Explanation

-Using the cout function, the values of x and y for both elements are printed after being accessed using the dot (.) operator.
+Printing the values of x and y for both objects is achieved by utilizing the cout function, followed by accessing them using the dot (.) operator.

 Structure Pointer in C++: